hasibomi/Learning-EF-Core/README.md

-This project is to lear Entity Framework Core
+This project is to learn Entity Framework Core